hbctraining/DGE_workshop_salmon/lessons/genomic_annotation.md

 # Return the Ensembl IDs for a set of genes
 annotations_orgDb <- AnnotationDbi::select(org.Hs.eg.db, # database
                                      keys = res_tableOE_tb$gene,  # data to use for retrieval
-                                     columns = c("ENSEMBL", "ENTREZID","GENENAME"), # information to retreive for given data
+                                     columns = c("SYMBOL", "ENTREZID","GENENAME"), # information to retreive for given data
-                                     keytype = "SYMBOL") # type of data given in 'keys' argument
+                                     keytype = "ENSEMBL") # type of data given in 'keys' argument
 ```

 This easily returned to us the information that we desired, but note the *warning* returned: *'select()' returned 1:many mapping between keys and columns*.
 This is always going to happen with converting between different gene IDs.
 Unless we would like to keep multiple mappings for a single gene, then we probably want to de-duplicate our data before using it.